 Theoretically one might advance a sortition agenda on the federal level but I strongly suspect it will be much more realistic to begin in one of those states possessing a ballot initiative.
 This way the issue may be presented directly to the voters without getting derailed in the legislature.
 It’s pretty obvious sortion won’t be popular with the political establishment (Left, Right or Center).
 I expect an end-run in the states is the best hope for initial implementation of this program.
 And anyhow, because there are many different ways to approach the critical details of sortition it’s probably desirable to experiment with different versions in different states.

 How exactly to implement such a program in the real world?
 I’m sure I have only a rough idea but given the necessary financial support I will delegate this task to those better qualified.
 Currently SortitionNow is only an idea but I hope to incorporate a non-profit specifically designed for the task of bringing this concept to life.
-Once it’s funded and staffed I would ideally disappear into the countryside for a well deserved retirement.
+Once it’s funded and staffed I would happily take a back seat on the day to day issues and allow those better qualified to do the heavy lifting.
 I’m nobody’s idea of a manager and I’ve never owned a suit in my life.
-And besides, I believe in institutions more than individuals; I wish to delegate.
-My wife has always told me I need to learn this skill.

 A corporation designed to implement sortition (hopefully on a national scale) will require lawyers, media consultants and a budget in the millions.
 I see most of this money coming from the more enlightened corners of the corporate world, not individual donors.
 However, these big shots will need to be motivated by the sight of grass-roots support.
 I’d never credit too much altruism to the corporate sector but when CEO’s see that SortitionNow is “trending” they’ll want to burnish their image by cozying up to it.
 A few execs may genuinely appreciate what I’m trying to do but for the most part I trust these folks no farther than I can throw them.
 For this reason I expect the grass-roots contingent to be the conscience of the organization.